UTS-eResearch/data_directory_cataloger/USAGE.md

 A "**Metadata Warnings**" section will be shown at the top of the page if there are README.yaml files that are possibly missing a metadata field, or if a subdirectory is missing a README.yaml file.

-## Writing your Initial README.yaml Files

-This short script can save a lot of time by writing a README.yaml file into each of the immediate subdirectories of a top level directory.
-The text of the README.yaml file that will be written is in the script.
-You need to edit it to change the text.

-    $ ./write_readmes.py top_level-directory

 ## Other Metadata Fields One Could Use